Skip to main content

 The Commission generally does not hold a hearing or conduct further investigative activities in expedited reviews.
 Commissioners base their injury determination in expedited reviews on the facts available, including the Commission’s prior injury and review determinations, responses received to its notice of institution, data collected by staff in connection with the review, and information provided by the Department of Commerce.

-On February 6, 2017, the Commission voted to conduct expedited reviews.
-Chairman Rhonda K. Schmidtlein and Commissioners Irving A. Williamson, Dean A. Pinkert, Meredith M. Broadbent, and F. Scott Kieff concluded that the domestic group response for these reviews was adequate and the respondent group responses were inadequate and voted for expedited reviews.
-Vice Chairman David S. Johanson also concluded that the domestic group response for these reviews was adequate and the respondent group responses were inadequate but that circumstances warranted full reviews.
+On April 10, 2017, the Commission voted to conduct an expedited review.
+Chairman Rhonda K. Schmidtlein, and Commissioners Irving A. Williamson, Meredith M. Broadbent, and F. Scott Kieff concluded that the domestic group response for this review was adequate and the respondent group response was inadequate and voted for an expedited review.
+Vice Chairman David S. Johanson concluded that the domestic group response for this review was adequate and that the respondent group response was inadequate, but that circumstances warranted a full review.

 Contact: Peg O'Laughlin, 202-205-1819

-The U.S. International Trade Commission (USITC) today determined that revoking the existing antidumping duty orders on welded ASTM A-312 stainless steel pipe from Korea and Taiwan would be likely to lead to continuation or recurrence of material injury within a reasonably foreseeable time.
+The U.S. International Trade Commission (USITC) today determined that revoking the existing antidumping duty order on imports of light-walled rectangular pipe and tube from Taiwan would be likely to lead to continuation or recurrence of material injury within a reasonably foreseeable time.

-As a result of the Commission’s affirmative determinations, the existing antidumping duty orders on imports of this product from Korea and Taiwan will remain in place.
+As a result of the Commission’s affirmative determination, the existing antidumping duty order on imports of this product from Taiwan will remain in place.

-The Commission’s public report Welded ASTM A-312 Stainless Steel Pipe from Korea and Taiwan, Inv.
-Nos.
-731-TA-540-541 (Fourth Review), USITC Publication 4687, May 2017, will contain the views of the Commission and information developed during the reviews.
+The Commission’s public report Light-Walled Rectangular Pipe and Tube from Taiwan (Inv.
+No. 731-TA-410 (Fourth Review), USITC Publication 4707, July 2017) will contain the views of the Commission and information developed during the review.

 BACKGROUND